pakeke-constructor/umg-mod-monorepo/items/components.md

     end

-    -- How the player should hold the item.
+    -- How this item should be held.
     -- (If this value is nil, the item cannot be held) itemHoldType =
     "place" -- shows an preview for placing an entity